akuzko/zen-service/README.md

 service.result # => {'id' => 1, ...}
 ```

-Note that unlike `success`, `failure`, or `result` methods, status helpers accept result value
+Note that just like `success`, `failure`, or `result` methods, status helpers accept result value
-as its argument rather than yield to a block to get it.
+as result of yielded block.

 - [`:context`](https://github.com/akuzko/excom/wiki/Plugins#context) - Allows you to set an execution
 context for a block that will be available to any service that uses this plugin via `context` method.